mahmutaunal/mahmutaunal/README.md

 <br>

-I design, build, publish, and maintain mobile products from the first idea through long-term release support.
-My work centers on modern Android development, privacy-conscious product design, offline-first experiences, and thoughtful platform integration.
+I build and ship mobile products with a strong focus on **Android**, **privacy-conscious architecture**, **offline-first experiences**, and **platform-level tooling** — from product idea and interface to release and long-term maintenance.

+My work sits between product engineering and the Android platform: polished end-user apps on one side, system-aware utilities and open-source experiments on the other.

 <table>
   <tr>